·

 • Banking.
 You must have a checking account at least 60 days old with a balance over $0.
 You must also show a sufficient end-of-day balance on your payday so Brigit knows it can safely collect your payment without overdrawing your account.

 • Brigit Score.
 Brigit applies a scoring system similar to a credit score to all potential members.
 It’s based on your earnings, spending, and banking behavior.
-The score ranges from 1 to 100, and the app tells you what score you need to receive cash advances.
+The score ranges from 40 to 100, and the app tells you what score you need to receive cash advances.

-• Cash Advance: Up to $100/day
+• Cash Advance: Up to $150/day; up to $1,000/pay period

-• Speed: 1-3 business days or instant
+• Speed: 1–3 business days (free) or instant via Lightning Speed (fee starting at $3.99)

 • Our Rating: 5 / 5

-The very first payroll advance app was ActiveHours, which is now Earnin.
+The very first payroll advance app was ActiveHours, which is now EarnIn.

 Its creator, Ram Palaniappan, says its goal is to make the financial system more equal by helping workers break free of the pay cycle that holds back their money.